seer-lab/GitView/README.md

 GitHubMining
 ============

 Mining GitHub projects to learn about open source software development communities and practices.
+To view a demo of this project please see http://sqrlab.science.uoit.ca/GitHubMining/

 ## Prerequisites